-Perhaps without knowing it, many people have seen real St. John’s wort (Latin: Hypericum perforatum) while out walking.
+Perhaps without knowing it, many people have seen real St. John’s wort (Latin: Hypericum perforatum L.) while out walking.
 The shrub is found all the way from West Asia to Europe and down to North Africa.
 It also grows in Switzerland, Germany and Austria.
 It is hardy, can withstand the winter and does not have any special soil requirements.
 The plant is often found growing along pathways, on the sunny edges of forests and brush, in meadows that have not been excessively fertilised, and on railway embankments.
-The plant prefers sunny locations.
+It prefers sunny locations.

 There are nearly 500 different species in the Hypericum genus.
-The most well-known is true St. John’s wort (Hypericum perforatum), which is used for medicinal purposes.
-It is an herbaceous shrub and can grow to a height of up to a metre.
+The most well-known is true St. John’s wort (Hypericum perforatum L.), which is used for medicinal purposes.
+It is a herbaceous shrub and can grow to a height of up to a metre.
 The ovular or oblong leaves, which can reach a size of three centimetres, grow on angular, densely branched stalks.
 Upon closer examination, numerous translucent dots become visible on the edges and surfaces of the leaves.
 These are special oil glands where essential oils are found and the reason why the species is called perforatum in Latin.
-The leaves look as if they are perforated.
+The leaves look like they are perforated (full of holes).

-The name of the plant refers to the holiday of St. John’s Eve, which is an ecclesiastic feast on 24th June celebrating the birth of John the Baptist.
+The name of the plant refers to the holiday of St. John’s Eve, which is a church feast on 24 June celebrating the birth of John the Baptist.
 St. John’s wort is in full bloom during this time.
-Another common name for the medicinal plant is perforate St. John’s wort, which, as the Latin name perforatum suggests, refers to the clearly visible oil glands on the buds and leaves.
+Another common name for the medicinal plant is perforate St. John’s wort, which, as the Latin name perforatum suggests, refers to the clearly visible oil glands on the petals and leaves.

-Active ingredients and mechanism of St. John’s wort
+Active ingredients and effects of St. John’s wort

 The main active ingredients in St. John’s wort include hypericin, hyperforin, flavonoids, catechin tannins, essential oils and phenol carboxylic acids.
-St. John’s wort extract has a positive effect on a person’s mood and can boost motivation during emotional lows.
+St. John’s wort extract has a positive effect on a person’s mood during emotional lows.
 It can also be used, for example, to treat minor to moderate depression.
-The effect is similar to certain chemical antidepressants.
 The mechanism of action has been attributed to the inhibition of neural serotonin reuptake and other neurotransmitters, among other things.
 The latest findings have shown positive effects on the membranes of stressed nerve cells.
-Researchers had long believed that hyperforin is primarily responsible for this effect, but because St. John’s wort extracts that contain very low levels of hyperforin also have an antidepressant effect, this thesis is no longer tenable.
+Researchers had long believed that the substance hyperforin is primarily responsible for this effect, However, this thesis is no longer tenable because St. John’s wort extracts containing very low levels of hyperforin also have an antidepressant effect.
 Presumably, there is a combination of several plant substances, which also include hypericin, that are probably responsible for the effect.
 This is why the complete extract of St. John’s wort is considered an active agent.

 Researchers studying medicinal plants are in agreement that taking St. John’s wort extracts containing a high quantity of hyperforin can result in interactions with other drugs.
-The increase in certain enzymes and transporters in the human liver causes certain other drugs to be metabolised more quickly.
+Hyperforin increases the production of certain enzymes and transporter proteins in the human liver which are responsible for breaking down many medicinal products.
+Therefore, certain active ingredients become less effective in the presence of high doses of hyperforin as it breaks them down more quickly.
 This is particularly the case for certain antibiotics and steroid hormones, for example.
 The hyperforin content in the extract depends on numerous factors, such as the type of hypericum that is cultivated, growing conditions, harvesting time, cutting height of the plant as well as the extraction method.
-So it is important to ensure taking only high quality medicinal St. John’s wort products.
+Therefore, it is a good idea to use an extract of St. John’s wort that is low in hyperforin in order to avoid interactions with certain medicinal products.
+Please talk to your doctor or pharmacist beforehand about which active ingredients should not be taken with St. John’s wort.

-Medicinal products containing Hypericum perforatum extracts are primarily used to treat episodes of depression and other depression disorders.
+Medicinal products containing extracts of Hypericum perforatum L. are primarily used to treat episodes of depression and other depressive disorders.
 However, there are other internal and topical uses for St. John’s wort oil as well.

 St. John’s wort for episodic depression and depressive moods